-Route One: Teaching & Learning in Higher Education Module
+Route One: Teaching & Learning in Tertiary and Higher Education Module

 Sucessful completion of the Teaching and Learning in Higher Education module involves completing the assessments for the module, a reflective narrative and a statement on future aspirations.

 Your engagement with the assessed work and other activities you will undertake will provide you with the evidence you require in order to seek recognition as an Associate Fellow of the Higher Education Academy (HEA)

 ALPINE and the Teaching and Learning in Tertiary and Higher Education Module